Scope: Prime Mover Free / Pro version

 ;request_terminate_timeout = 0

-If you don’t have semi-colon that starts with that request_terminate_timeout then it means its currently using that timeout setting for your PHP processes.
+If you don’t have a semi-colon that starts with that, request_terminate_timeout, then it means it’s currently using that timeout setting for your PHP processes.

-To disable it, make sure you add semi-colon before it.
-For example say, a 60 seconds timeout is currently imposed in your PHP process:
+To disable it, make sure to add a semicolon before it.
+For example, say a 60-second timeout is currently imposed in your PHP process:

 request_terminate_timeout = 60